CarstenGrohmann/OOMAnalyser/README.md

 ## Introduction

-OOMAnalyser is a small project to transform the OOM message of a Linux kernel into a more user-friendly format.
+OOMAnalyser is a web page to analyse and explain the OOM message of a Linux kernel.
+The analysis is performed automatically in the browser.
+You get a summary and a list of (almost) all parameters with their values and a short explanation.
+Among them are also 2 diagrams that illustrate the memory usage.

-OOMAnalyser consists of a web page into whose input field the OOM message is copied.
-JavaScript code extracts the data from it and displays the details.
+OOMAnalyser consists of a web page where the OOM message is copied into the input field.
+JavaScript code extracts the data and displays the details.
 All processing takes place in the browser.
-No data is transferred to external servers.
+No data is transferred to any server.
-This makes it possible to use a locally stored copy of the website for analysis.
+Therefore, confidential OOM messages can also be analyzed, and the analysis can be performed in environments without an Internet connection.

 This project is written in [Python](https://www.python.org) and uses [Transcrypt](https://www.transcrypt.org/)  to translate Python code into JavaScript.